 First of all, we’re thrilled to announce that today we launched OpenStack with Cumulus in the Cloud.
 That means that you can now test out Cumulus Networks technology with an OpenStack environment easily and at zero cost to you.

 I’ve written previously about Cumulus In The Cloud (CitC) when we first released it a month ago with Mesos as the initial release flavor.
 Since then, JR Rivers and his team have been diligently working on adding additional flavors to the CitC offering.
 I could not have been happier to hear the good news that they had integrated an OpenStack solution with the cloud testing framework.
+(We’ve also replaced the Mesos with Kubernetes, but that’s for a different post!)

 I immediately launched my own free instance of Cumulus in the Cloud using the standard steps.
 I was greeted with a new option where I could pick the flavor of CitC I wanted to initiate:

 To be upfront, I am not an OpenStack expert.
 I have been diligently learning it over the past six months ever since a majority of my customer engagements have involved private cloud deployments leading with OpenStack.
 As a network engineer first, one of the uncharted territories of my knowledge is the container and application networking.
-As I outlined in my previous post, I was able to leverage the Mesos deployment on CitC to learn more about container networking.
+As I outlined in my previous post, I was able to leverage the Mesos deployment (now Kubernetes) on CitC to learn more about container networking.
 I was hoping to do the same in this OpenStack deployment.

 Once my instance was launched I was greeted with a similar homepage: